 Accidental damage when renting

 Whether you’re renting a property or you’re a homeowner, it’s really important that you’re covered for any accidents that may occur in your home.
-The thing with accidents is, you never know when they’re going to happen or the amount of damage they could cause.
 But if you’re renting a property, who is responsible for paying for repairs?
 The answer to this depends on the item or part of the house that has been damaged.
 To find out more about accidental damage when renting, read on.

 Get a home insurance quote